 The Chapter 13 Debt Discharge

-- has completed an approved course in financial management.
+- Complete a course in financial management

 Effect of the Discharge

 After you finalize the payment outlined in your payment plan, you will get a Chapter 13 discharge.
 What this means is all your debts will be discharged with a few exceptions.
 Some of the debts that will not be discharged include:

 - Student loans

 - Certain taxes

 - Debts that arose from death or personal injury caused by driving under the influence of drugs or while intoxicated

 - Debts for restitution

 - Debts with long-term obligations like a mortgage